The Most Difficult Player of All

 And finally, we have already talked about how both the conscious and the sub-conscious minds are necessarily involved in the redemptive process.
 And in those discussions we noted that the Cross primarily touches us on the conscious level of our mind, but the Resurrection is first about the needs based within our sub-conscious mind.

 Remember also that we discussed at length that Essential Sin Motive of self-determination and how humanity has been infected by this deeply ingrained motive.
 And, we talked about how this sin motive resides on both the conscious and subconscious level of the human mind.
 And, we pointed out that, for that reason, redemption must involve both of these awareness levels.

 An Enlightening Extension

 As we now briefly look to the book of Romans with all of this in mind, we will see a very orderly and coherent application of these ideas expressed in term of the typical daily human reality.
 And through this expression, we will discover the most foundational details of our identity as a human being.
 And we will also be able to note the absolute genius of God’s redemptive plan to provide the devout believer with a completely new identity (character essence) in the Savior.

 So, here is what we are about to come face to face with in the book of Romans.
 It is what might be called “The Roman Dilemma.”
 This is a circumstance which comes to the daily reality of the believer after their conversion.

-Essentially, what is being initially described where we will be reading in Romans is a disagreement within the believer, himself.
+Essentially, what is being initially described in this place where we will be reading in the Book of Romans is a disagreement within the believer, himself.
 It is a conflict between the new, humbled man of faith (who exists in the believer’s conscious mind) and his still very self-determined “Evil Twin” (who yet lives in the believer’s subconscious mind).